ArdaTRN/ALL-HTML/README.md

 # ALL-HTML
-This is a all HTML site it has every feature of it you can download the ALL-HTML.RAR file and examine the site for every HTML feature.
+This is a all HTML site, it has every feature of it you can download the ALL-HTML.RAR file and examine the site for every HTML feature.
+After Download just open the index.html file whit your internet browser.